apptentive/apptentive-trigger-io/README.md

+# Notice!

+**Hello**.
+The Apptentive Trigger.io Module has been discontinued and is no longer supported.
+We are still actively maintaining our [iOS](http://github.com/apptentive/apptentive-ios) and [Android](http://github.com/apptentive/apptentive-android) SDKs.
+If you have any questions, please contact us at [support@apptentive.com](mailto:support@apptentive.com?subject=Trigger%20Module).

+---
+---

 # Apptentive Trigger.io Module
 The Apptentive Trigger.io module allows you to add quick and easy in-app feedback, ratings, surveys, and more to your Trigger.io applications.